The 253 best Memorial Day 2023 sales to shop right now | CNN Underscored

 • HigherDose: For the wellness-obsessed, the brand offers self-care splurges — red light masks, infrared mats and more — that promise myriad benefits, including better sleep.
 Right now, get 20% off sitewide with code MDW2023.

-• Hydrow: Now through May 29, get up to $650 off the Hydrow Rower and Wave Rower and a subscription, and upgrade your fitness at home.
+• Hydrow: Get up to $650 off the Hydrow Rower and Wave Rower and a subscription, and upgrade your fitness at home.

 • Lifepro: Get up to 20% off fitness products sitewide through May 31.